tsnellgrove/dark_castle3/doc/to_do.md

 	- CANCEL: "what would your mothter say" error to "What would your Nana say?"
 		- FINDING: this error belongs to the clessh engine and should stay generic
 	- DONE: fix post-goblin-slain Antechamber description
-- INPROC: more description updates:
+- DONE: more description updates:
 	- DONE: RH
 		- DONE: describe RH as "stalwart"
 		- DONE: Have the hedgehog think burt is playing if he attacks with a non-weapon